nCine/nCine-site/cmake-options.md

 - `NCINE_WITH_TRACY`

   When this option is enabled the engine will feature an integration with the [Tracy](https://bitbucket.org/wolfpld/tracy) frame profiler.

+- `NCINE_WITH_RENDERDOC`

+  When this option is enabled the engine will feature the [in-application](https://renderdoc.org/docs/in_application_api.html) integration with the [RenderDoc](https://renderdoc.org/) graphics debugger.
+  If the RenderDoc directory cannot be found automatically you can set its path with the `RENDERDOC_DIR` variable.

 - `NCINE_PREFERRED_BACKEND`